-The Part 1 written examination is conducted within eighteen months and must be passed with a minimum of 50%.
-The Intermediate examination is conducted in writing and orally, and must be passed with a minimum of 50% within three and a half years.
-Part II comprises written, practical and oral examinations, which must each be passed with a subminimum of 50%.
+The MMed Part 1 written examination is conducted within eighteen months and must be passed with a minimum of 50%.
+The intermediate examination is conducted in writing and orally, and must be passed with a minimum of 50% within three and a half years.
+The MMed Part II examination comprises written, practical and oral examinations, which must each be passed with a subminimum of 50%.
 The assignment carries a weight of 25% of the total credits and must focus on a relevant topic in Thoracic Surgery in a discipline of the candidate's choice.
 By way of the assignment, the candidate must demonstrate his ability to perform independent research.
 The report must be completed in a standard format to the satisfaction of an internal and an external examiner.